-Employees contribute up to 20% of their salary to their CPF accounts.
-In addition, they also receive up to 17% of their salaries in employer’s CPF contributions.
+While individuals contribute up to 20% of their salaries to their CPF account, employers also make a separate CPF contribution of up to 17% of their workers’ salaries each month.
 This is how companies here play their part in building a safety net for Singapore workers in their old age.

-It is also the responsibility of employers to pay both the employer’s CPF contribution and the employee’s CPF contribution.
-Employers are supposed to recover the employee’s share of CPF contributions from the month’s wages before paying it out.
+Employers also shoulder the responsibility to pay both the employer’s CPF contribution and the employee’s CPF contribution.
+They are supposed to recover the employee’s share of CPF contributions from the month’s wages before paying it out.

-From now till 2030, the government also intends to progressively bring CPF contributions for older workers to a higher level.
+In the past few years, employers have been burdened with incrementally higher CPF contributions for their older employees as well.
+From now till 2030, the government intends to progressively bring CPF contributions for older workers to a higher level.

 Which Employees Are Entitled To CPF Contributions?